|Package name||Everest Base camp Heli Trek|

 Trekkers reach as high as 5545 m (Kalapathar) during the trek.
 The maximum change in the altitude is about 300 m – 450 m.
 Gradual ascent, sound planning and proper acclimatization activities make it worth trying without the fear of altitude sickness.

-The trail after Lobuche is through rocky terrain and moraines which are difficult but other places are smooth.
+The trail after Lobuche runs through rocky terrain and moraines which are difficult but other places are smooth.
 The trail is organized and has numerous amenities for the support of the trekkers.
 Therefore, the current status of the trail cannot be termed as difficult but it is moderate.

 Regarding the meals’ availability there are numerous menu choices.
 The agency however recommends you to have soupy and basic food along with plenty of water.
 There are various cuisines which you can order for the meal like continental, Chinese, local and Indian.
 Heed the instructions of the trekking guide while choosing the menu items as you might end up paying high for the food items which are cheaper in city areas.
 The places are inaccessible and all the food items need to be carried either by helicopter or mule.
 Therefore, it is expensive.
 The best solution is to book the full board package so that your agency takes care of everything.

-There are numerous trekking routes which you can add along with your Everest Base Camp Trekking.
+There are numerous trekking routes you can add along to your Everest Base Camp Trekking.
 The most famous one is the Everest Base Camp Chola Pass Trek.
 It takes trekkers to the blue turquoise lake valley of Gokyo once you cross the Chola Pass which is in between Lobuche and Gokyo.

 Nepal Trekking is possible throughout the year.
 However, the best window for the trekkers to visit Nepal for the walking holiday is spring and autumn season.
 During this season blooming flowers and clear make it fascinating for the trekkers.

-Everest Base Camp Heli Trek is a unique adventure that combines the thrill of trekking to the base camp of the world's highest mountain with a scenic helicopter ride back to Kathmandu.
+Everest base Camp Heli Trek is a unique adventure that combines the thrill of trekking to the base camp of the world's highest mountain with a scenic helicopter ride back to Kathmandu.
 Here are some things you can expect from this incredible trek:

 2:Trekking Experience: The trek is challenging, but with the help of experienced guides and porters, you can complete it successfully.
 You will be trekking for about 12 days, covering an average of 10-15 km per day.
 The trek is graded moderate to difficult and requires a good level of fitness.